jianxunbak/Assignment-4.2/lesson.md

 ---
 ### Scenario One - A Utility Mobile App

 The utility app is a paid app.
 The team has received multiple feedbacks from the public about feature request and bug fixes.
 The team has produced a priority list to work on them.
+The priority of the feature releases have been frequently encountered changes.
+Such as, a feature might be planned to release in version 1.2.1, may be disrupted and change to a later release at times.

 ```
 Your answer here